 Did you know that there are a variety of ways to achieve your financial goals, maximize the impact of your giving to Weill Cornell Medicine, and create your unique legacy to improve the future of medicine?

 Tax-wise strategies that can protect your needs and enhance your gift’s impact

 - Future Gifts: Minimal cost, easy to arrange and allow full control of your assets during your lifetime.
 Gifts may be for a specific dollar amount, percentage, full or partial remainder of your assets.

 - Bequest in a Will or Revocable Trust: As simple as adding a sentence or codicil.

 - Beneficiary Designations: Fill out a beneficiary form for your retirement, donor-advised funds, financial accounts or life insurance policy.

 “Cornell University, in Ithaca, NY, for the benefit of its Weill Cornell Medical College in New York, NY.”
 Our tax ID is #15-0532082.
-(We can work with you and your advisor to customize a gift designation that is most meaningful for you.)

 - Gifts that Provide Tax and Payment Benefits in Return